alexiaventura/alexiaventuraadventofcode2022progress/README.md

-"adventofcodeday_.py" files: the Python program files for my solutions "adventofcodeday_question" files: have the coding questions "puzzle_.txt" files: have the input I needed to use in my program
+"adventofcodeday_.py" files: the Python program files for my solutions "adventofcodeday_question" files: have the coding questions "puzzle_.txt" files: have the input I needed to use in my program (Day 7's file name is slightly different than this, and I decided to include the original input file for Day 5 -- which I modified to work with my own program)

 _ is used in place of a number like 1, representing the day that the specific question was released (Day 1 if the number is 1, for example).